 With this house being paid off and the taxes not very much, we could actually be able to SAVE for the dreams we had for our future!
-My husbands divorce and custody case costs him nearly all his savings, and I only worked a part time job at that point.
+My husband’s divorce and custody case cost him nearly all his savings, and I only worked a part-time job at that point.
 So I didn’t like it in the least bit, but I LOVED my husband and I couldn’t let this tear us apart, so reluctantly I moved in.

 I finally could channel a want, a desire, to change the house we now call home, and once I started, I didn’t stop!

 Turning our new blended families house into our home.

 Since my two girls would share a room, I opted in (more than eagerly) to swap mine and my husband’s room to the smaller room and the shared girl’s room would relocate to the bigger room so they could each have their own space.
 My stepson’s room was perfect for him and he loved it thankfully.
 We took a wall down in the small room and made the room a tad bigger, ripped up the carpet and put down hardwood floors.